rawkintrevo/gofannon/README.md

 Documentation can be found [here](https://github.com/The-AI-Alliance/gofannon/tree/main/docs).
 Each tool comes with its own documentation, which can be found in the docs/ directory.
 The documentation provides detailed information on how to use each tool, including required parameters and example usage.

+## 🕸️ Web Application Development 🕸️

+The `webapp/` subdirectory contains the React web UI and FastAPI services that power the hosted experience.
+Refer to [`webapp/README.md`](webapp/README.md) for pnpm-driven workflows (`pnpm dev`, `pnpm build`, `pnpm start`) that run both the SPA and API locally and describe how the API can serve the built frontend via the `SERVE_WEBUI_FROM_API` environment variable.

 ## ☎️☎️ Contact Us ☎️☎️

 [Contact Information](https://the-ai-alliance.github.io/gofannon/community/contact.html)